jarpraca/open-cx-bitx/README.md

 **Description:** To do the login, the user only needs to insert the code he received when he bought the ticket.

 **Preconditions and Postconditions:** The user must be logged out, own a ticket and have his code ready to be inserted.
+After logging in, the app will start searching for the entrance's beacon.

 **Normal Flow:**
 * User selects the login option in the main screen